-Investment securities classified as available for sale are measured at fair value by reference to quoted market prices when available (e.g. listed securities).
-If quoted market prices are not available, then fair values are estimated on the basis of pricing models or other recognised valuation techniques
+- Investment securities classified as available for sale are measured at fair value by reference to quoted market prices when available.
+If quoted market prices are not available, then fair values are estimated on the basis of pricing models or other recognised valuation techniques.
+Unrealised gains and losses, excluding impairment write-downs, are recorded in the Available For Sale Reserve in equity until the asset is sold, collected or otherwise disposed of.